quicwg/base-drafts/draft-ietf-quic-transport.md

 streams use both state machines.
 For the most part, the use of these state machines is the same whether the stream is unidirectional or bidirectional.
-The conditions for opening a stream are slightly more complex for a bidirectional stream because the opening of either send or receive causes the stream to open in both directions.
+The conditions for opening a stream are slightly more complex for a bidirectional stream because the opening of either send or receive sides causes the stream to open in both directions.

-Opening a stream causes all lower-numbered streams of the same type to implicitly open.
-This includes both send and receive streams if the stream is bidirectional.
-For bidirectional streams, an endpoint can send data on an implicitly opened stream.
-On both unidirectional and bidirectional streams, an endpoint MAY send MAX_STREAM_DATA or STOP_SENDING on implicitly opened streams.
-An endpoint SHOULD NOT implicitly open streams that it initiates, instead opening streams in order.
+An endpoint can open streams up to its maximum stream limit in any order, however endpoints SHOULD open the send side of streams for each type in order.

 Note: